Project Objectives

 We needed Mole Valley District Council to:

-• Lead by example by taking action to reduce and ultimately remove single-use plastic items from their premises
+• Lead by example by taking action to reduce and ultimately remove single-use plastic items from their premises.

-SAS have confirmed that the measures that MVDC have taken means we have achieved this objective.
-MVDC have declared a climate emergency; pledged to reduce the use of single use plastic; and passed the Climate Strategy in October 2020 which includes the support of local communities aiming for plastic-free status.
-In June 2020 MVDC officially approved two councillors to join our steering group.
+MVDC has declared a climate emergency; pledged to reduce the use of single use plastic; and passed the Climate Strategy in October 2020 which includes the support of local communities aiming for plastic-free status.

-2. Local Business Involvement - Started
+2. Local Business Involvement - Underway

 3. Involve Local Organisations and Groups - Achieved!

-We needed to get 20 "Community Allies" involved, with a mix of schools, public spaces, organisations, communications and groups.
+We needed to get at least 20 "Community Allies" involved, with a mix of schools, public spaces, organisations, communications and groups.
 Each ally signed a pledge, committing to remove at least three single-use plastic items (if used) and publicly promote and support the project.

-We signed up our 20th ally in October 2024 but we'd love more organisations to join in!
-If you help run a local organisation or community group that's based in or covers Bookham and would like to become one of our allies, please get in touch.
+If you help run a local organisation or community group based in or that covers Bookham and would like to sign up, we'd love to hear from you.

 4. Hold Plastic Free Community Events - Renewed in 2024